diogoferreira9/imdb-clone/README.md

-# 🎬 DEISI IMDB
+# 🎬 IMDB Clone

-DEISI IMDB is a Java-based command-line application that parses, indexes, and queries movie data from multiple CSV files.
+IMDB Clone is a Java-based command-line application that parses, indexes, and queries movie data from multiple CSV files.
 It simulates a lightweight IMDb-like system with functionality for analyzing actors, directors, genres, and films using custom commands.

 ## 📁 Project Structure

-The core classes are organized under the `pt.ulusofona.aed.deisimdb` package.
 The project follows a modular design with clear separation between data parsing, object modeling, and query execution.

 ### Main Components